 Mobility is reshaping Banking customer engagement in a dramatic manner.
 Due to mobile's ubiquity and ease of use, consumers are tethered to their mobile devices to an extent unmatched by any other technology in the past.
-And for many, mobile is increasingly becoming the primary method of interaction with their Banking providers.
+And for many, mobile is increasingly

-Emerging technology forces in the Financial Services industry are already impacting business.
-The convergence of these forces does present challenges; however, it also provides a window of opportunity for Financial institutions to elevate business performance and gain a competitive advantage.
+Emerging technology forces in the Banking industry are already impacting business.
+The convergence of these forces does present challenges; however, it also provides a window of opportunity for Banking institutions to elevate business performance and gain a competitive advantage.

-Mobility fosters Financial inclusion by helping underserved consumer's access safe, convenient, and affordable Banking by encouraging more Financial -services providers to offer mobile-account capabilities for the underserved.
+Mobility fosters Banking inclusion by helping underserved consumer's access safe, convenient, and affordable Banking by encouraging more Banking-services providers to offer mobile-account capabilities for the underserved.